kocaemre/piguard/README.md

 3. **Inspect Cached Data**:
    - When in offline mode, verify the cached data timestamp to understand how old the data is
    - If needed, you can inspect the cache directly using Prisma Studio: `npx prisma studio`

-4. **Reset Connections**:
-   - Use the "Refresh" button on each component to attempt reconnection
-   - Restart the robot API service if it's unresponsive
-   - In persistent issues, check the robot's network configuration and logs

 ## Contributing